Student wellbeing support program

 Chaplains do not provide religious education or perform religious services or rites in their schools.

-How do schools engage a student wellbeing support officer?
+Engaging a student wellbeing support officer

 Schools have the option to engage a chaplain or youth worker to fill the role of student wellbeing support officer based on what best meets the needs of their students.

 Student wellbeing support officers must have a minimum qualification of certificate IV in a relevant discipline.
-The qualification must include competencies in ‘mental health’ and ‘making appropriate referrals’.
+The qualification must include competencies in ?mental health? and ?making appropriate referrals?.